just1ncannady/AlexaInSpace2022/_sources/lessons/01-04-stu-artemis-alexa.rst

 		.. raw:: html

 			<p>In this skill, Alexa tells the user a joke.
-Alexa asks the question, waits for the user’s response, and then delivers the punchline.</p>
+Alexa asks the question, waits for the user’s response, and then delivers the punchline.
+To open this skill in MIT App Inventor, <a href="https://hourofai.appinventor.mit.edu/?repo=KnockKnockJokeExample" target="_blank">click here</a>.</p>
 			<img src="../_static/assets/img/jokesSkill.png" alt="Alexa Joke skill block code" />

 	.. tab:: To-Do-List

 		.. raw:: html

-			<p>In this skill, Alexa tells the user a to-do list that has been programmed.</p>
+			<p>In this skill, Alexa tells the user a to-do list that has been programmed.
+To open this skill in MIT App Inventor, <a href="https://hourofai.appinventor.mit.edu/?repo=ToDoListExample" target="_blank">click here</a>.</p>
 			<img src="../_static/assets/img/todoListSkill.png" alt="Alexa skill to read off a to-do list" />

 	.. tab:: Space Facts

 		.. raw:: html

-			<p>In this skill, Alexa tells the user a random fact about space.</p>
+			<p>In this skill, Alexa tells the user a random fact about space.
+To open this skill in MIT App Inventor, <a href="https://hourofai.appinventor.mit.edu/?repo=SpaceFactsExample" target="_blank">click here</a>.</p>
 			<img src="../_static/assets/img/spaceFactsSkill.png" alt="Alexa skill to randomly read space fact from a list of facts" />